 Gold is one of the world's most abundant precious metals and is the oldest known to humankind.
 Due to gold's magnificent properties and wonderful luster, it is considered to be the most important metal in jewelry making.
 When purchasing a piece of gold jewelry consider the karat of the gold.
 The higher the karat, the more durable the item will be and closer you are getting to pure gold(24k), therefore the higher the price will be.
-Karats also factor into the color of the gold.
+Karats also factor in the color of the gold.
 For example, 18k is going to be a brighter golden yellow than 10k.
 Gold alloys, aside from strengthening gold for jewelry, can also affect its color.

 Platinum is pure, rare, eternal.
 It never fades or tarnishes and is so pure, that it is naturally hypoallergenic and ideal for those with sensitive skin.